Trouble at Bragg

 The Pittsburgh Courier printed its own findings after talking to eyewitnesses who had been too afraid to contradict the findings of the Army.

-Mack Poole, a Black soldier with an all-night pass and standing outside the bus, was approached by the MP’s and told to board.
+Mack Poole, a Black soldier with an all-night pass and standing outside the bus, was approached by the MPs and told to board.
 He refused, presenting his pass.
-He was physically forced onto the bus and continued to protest and then was struck over the head by one of the MP’s wielding a nightstick.
+He was physically forced onto the bus and continued to protest and then was struck over the head by one of the MPs wielding a nightstick.
 Staggering and bleeding from the head, Poole begged to be let off the bus and finally managed to kick the door open, falling onto the pavement.
+Witnesses reported to the Black press that after Military Police struck Poole with a blackjack, his head “looked caved in”.

 It was at this point that Private Turman spoke up, telling the driver to hurry and return the bus to Fort Bragg before more soldiers were beaten.
-Two MP’s approached Turman and he put up his hands before being struck by their nightsticks.
-A third MP joined in the beating.
+Two MPs approached Turman and he put up his hands before being struck by their nightsticks.
+As the violence escalated, Military Police intentionally blocked both the front and rear exits of the bus, trapping the soldiers inside.
+A third MP then joined in the beating.
 Witnesses say that this is when Turman broke free.
-He was holding a gun and backing away from the approaching MP’s, and then he began firing.
+He was holding a gun and backing away from the approaching MPs, and then he began firing.

 The Usual Manner